 If you’ve ever taken a picture with your phone or camera and it turned out blurry, you know the frustration of not being able to capture the moment the way you wanted.
-You might ask yourself, why are my photos blurry?
-What causes photos to turn out blurry in the first place, and is there anything you can do about it?
-In this article, we’ll explore some of the reasons why photos might be blurry and offer some tips for how to prevent it from happening.
+You might ask yourself, “Why are my photos blurry?”

 There is no way that anyone will be able to handhold a camera steady enough at slow shutter speeds.
-For most people, this limit will be around 1/60th sec.
+For most people, this limit will be around 1/60th of a second.

-How slow you can go with your shutter speed handheld will come down to you.
+How slow you can go with your shutter speed handheld depends on how steady your hand is.
 The best way to know for sure is to test it out.
 Take several photos of the same scene, reducing your shutter speed each time.
-Check the results to get an idea of the lowest shutter speed before you see the
+Check the results to get an idea of the lowest shutter speed before you see camera shake.

 A general rule is to set your shutter speed to at least your lens’ focal length.
-If you are using a 200mm lens, then your shutter speed should be at least 1/200th sec.
+If you are using a 200mm lens, then your shutter speed should be at 1/200 s or faster.
 For 20mm focal length, use at least 1/20 sec.
-If your lens has image stabilization, you can reduce your shutter speed further.
+If your lens has image stabilization, you can reduce your shutter speed slightly.

 Keep in mind that your choice of subject also affects the minimum shutter speed.
 If you are photographing a moving subject, you might need a faster shutter speed.